Volt Bulgaria

 Volt Bulgaria (Волт България, abbreviated Volt) is a social-liberal political party in Bulgaria.
 It is the Bulgarian branch of Volt Europa, a political movement that operates on a European level.
 It is currently part of the centrist electoral coalition We Continue the Change.

+Although it being a part of the currently active Volt Europa movement, the Bulgarian chapter of Volt has been inactive, rather affiliating itself with We Continue the Change, instead of its own branding.

 Foundation

 Volt Bulgaria was founded in Sofia on 19 May 2018, with Nastimir Ananiev as its first chairman.

 History

 2019 European Parliament election

 The 2019 European Parliament election was the first election in which Volt took part.
 The party obtained 0.18% of the Vote in Bulgaria.
 Although the Bulgarian branch of Volt was unable to obtain a seat in the European Parliament, it is currently represented by the German branch, which won one seat.

 2019 Bulgarian local election

 Volt Bulgaria participated in the 2019 Bulgarian Local Elections, with the Together for Change Coalition list, and obtained 7.12% of the votes in Haskovo, 6.12% in Rodopi, and 6.39% in Sopot, earning Volt a seat in each of those localities.